xmrsale/XMR-Sale/README.md

 ## [try.xmrsale.org](https://try.xmrsale.org)

-xmrSale currently serves as a
+xmrSale is a self-hosted Monero payment processor, serving two primary use cases:
 1. Donation button for your website that you can easily embed/link to anywhere.
 2. Monero payment gateway, including a Woocommerce plugin that easily turns ANY Wordpress site into a Monero accepting store.